yasserfarouk/negmas/docs/overview.rst

 Overview
 ========

-negmas was designed mainly to support multi-strand multilateral multi-issue negotiations with complex utility functions.
+negmas was designed mainly as a research and educational tool with special emphasis on supporting multi-strand multilateral multi-issue negotiations with complex utility functions.
 This section gives an introduction to the main concepts of the public interface.

 In order to use the library you will need to import it as follows (assuming that you followed the instructions in the installation section